realpython/python-guide/docs/shipping/freezing.rst

 .. note::
-    Freezing Python code on Linux into a Windows executable was only once supported in PyInstaller `and later dropped.
+    Freezing Python code on Linux into a Windows executable was only once supported in PyInstaller `and later dropped
     <http://stackoverflow.com/questions/2950971/cross-compiling-a-python-script-on-linux-into-a-windows-executable#comment11890276_2951046>`_.

 .. note::
-    All solutions need MS Visual C++ dll to be installed on target machine, except py2app.
+    All solutions need a Microsoft Visual C++ to be installed on the target machine, except py2app.
-    Only Pyinstaller makes self-executable exe that bundles the dll when passing ``--onefile`` to :file:`Configure.py`.
+    Only PyInstaller makes a self-executable exe that bundles the appropriate DLL when passing ``--onefile`` to :file:`Configure.py`.